Updates & Upgrades oh my!

 - Windows Users - Your computer will generally prompt you when you shutdown or log off.
 These updates are vetted & deployed by the Technology Department and are safe to install.
 Updates for third party applications are accomplished by that specific software makers update mechanism.

-- Mac users - Updates are delivered via Managed Software Center.
+- Mac users - Certain updates are delivered via Managed Software Center.
 First party updates from Apple will also be installed with this tool.
-These updates may also appear in the Mac App Store.
-Updates for third party applications installed by the Technology Department such as Java, Adobe Flash, Reader are updated via Managed Software Center and should never be manually installed by visiting that makers website or updating it manually via a control panel.
-This is to ensure all clients are running the same version and that we do not have instances of update fragmentation.
+These updates may also appear in the Mac App Store or System Preferences depending on your OS version.
+Updates for third party applications installed by Managed Software Center should never be manually installed by any means This is to ensure all clients are running the same version and that we do not have instances of update fragmentation.

 - Operating system upgrades(5/29/18 Edit) are permitted to be done without Technology Department approval.
 Updates to new releases of operating systems are tested throughout the beta period for compatibly purposes.
 Furthermore there is a preset delay of up to 45 days before any Mac can be updated after an upgrade is released to the public.
 Please note that those going from Sierra(10.12) to High Sierra (10.13) will have a much longer install time due to a drive formatting change.
 The technology department is not responsible for any data loss that may occur during operating system upgrades.
 Please backup important data before attempting an OS upgrade.